 *The order of these three assessments can be switched around to fit your particular exam and winter break schedule.

 **Some teachers prefer giving the second, official Explore PT right after the first one, or after Unit 5 so that there is more of a break between it and the Create PT.
 We do not recommend saving Explore #2 for the end of the course as it can be difficult to make sure students have submitted both official performance tasks.

-For the 2017-18 academic year, the Performance Tasks will be due April 30, 2018.
+The AP CSP Performance Tasks will be due April 30th.
 The AP CSP Exam will be on May 10, 2019.
 Teachers have a maximum of approximately 150 school days (approximately 112 contact hours) to complete the mandatory lessons in the curriculum and complete/submit the Performance Tasks.
 Please note: 130 contact hours is also the average number of contact hours our teachers tend to have with their students after factoring in field trips, half days, assemblies, standardized testing, school breaks/vacations, etc.

 Mobile CSP is intended to be a full year course because it is an AP-level course and traditionally AP courses are full year courses.
 It is suggested that the practice performance tasks be completed in the fall and the official performance tasks be completed in the spring.
 The Explore task is generally completed before the Create task since it takes more time to build programming knowledge and skills.
 Units 1-4 are expected to go a little more quickly than the latter units and ideally could be completed before January.
 Then, February through May can be spent on units 5-8 and leaving Unit 9 for after the AP exam/the end of the school year.

 NOTE: It is possible to teach Mobile CSP in a one semester course IF you have at least 112 hours of contact time in that semester.
 For example, one of our teachers had a full year of class time in his one semester course (i.e he met with his students 84 minutes five days a week).